Redei reciprocity, governing fields, and negative Pell: Introduction

+The R\'edei symbol traditionally has its values in $\{\pm 1\}$, as it may be computed as a Jacobi symbol in a quadratic field.
+Moreover, it has a definition as a product of local symbols that in \eqref{eqn:ppartishilb} turn out to be quadratic Hilbert symbols, which invariably have values in $\{\pm 1\}$, and satisfy a \emph{product} formula on which the proof of Theorem~\ref{thm:reclaw} is based.
+However, the R\'edei symbol is typically used in a linear algebra setting over the field of two elements $\FF_2$.
+It therefore makes sense to take its value in $\FF_2$, as we will do in our formal Definition \ref{def:redeisymbol}.

+Part of the perfect symmetry of the symbol $[a,b,c]$ in its arguments is immediate from the definition, as $[a,b,c]$ is an Artin symbol depending on $c$ in a cyclic quartic extension $K=\Que(\sqrt{ab})\subset F_{a,b}$ that depends symmetrically on $a$ and~$b$.
+Symmetry involving $c$ is a true reciprocity: we may swap $b$ and $c$ in the symbol by a (non-obvious) application of quadratic reciprocity over $\Que(\sqrt a)$.

+The auxiliary field $F_{a,b}$ occurring in the definition of $[a,b,c]$, which is only unique up to twisting by a finite group $T_{a,b}$ of quadratic characters \eqref{eqn:Tab}, is the most complicated ingredient in the definition.
+Corsman failed to notice that $K\subset F_{a,b}$ may be ramified over 2, and that one has to require \emph{minimal} ramification at 2 for $K\subset F_{a,b}$ in order for $[a,b,c]$ to be well-defined, independently of the choice of $F_{a,b}$.

-In the case of prime arguments $a,b,c \congr 1\mod 4$, no dyadic ramification subtleties arise, and the symbol can be interpreted following Morishita \cite{Morishita}*{Section 8.2} as an arithmetic Milnor invariant, leading to a description as a triple Massey product that is useful in the study of pro-2-extensions of $\Que$ with given ramification locus~\cite{Gaertner}.
-The linearity properties of the symbol make it one of the rare trilinear maps that `naturally occur' in mathematics, and it is an interesting question whether it has variants having properties of cryptographic interest in the sense of \cite{BonehSil}.
+In the case of prime arguments $a,b,c \congr 1\mod 4$, no dyadic ramification subtleties arise, and the symbol has been interpreted by Morishita \cite{Morishita}*{Section 8.2} as an arithmetic Milnor invariant, leading to a description as a triple Massey product that is useful in the study of pro-2-extensions of $\Que$ with given ramification locus~\cite{Gaertner}.